da1nerd/prism/README.md

 A cross between a game engine and a UI toolkit.
 This is mostly a thought experiment and it may turn out to be nothing.

+Once I get far enough along I'll re-organize all-the-things so it's a modular engine instead of just a hacky-not-usable-library.

 ## Installation

 Add this to your application's `shard.yml`: